 - Advising when and how to make voluntary disclosures;

-- Responding to subpoenas or other inquiries from federal agencies;
+- Responding to subpoenas or other inquiries from federal and state agencies;

 - Persuading the Department of Justice (DOJ) not to intervene in qui tam actions;